America is finally cleaning up its abandoned, leaking oil wells

 California plugs a few dozen per year, according to the Interstate Oil and Gas Compact Commission (IOGCC), and is currently in the process of sealing 56 near the city of Santa Clarita, just north of Los Angeles, some of which date back to 1949.

-The bulk of America's orphaned wells are thought to be in eastern states where the industry was born, and where more than 160 years later, it's not unheard of for landowners to find a hole in the ground or a pipe protruding from the earth that's leaking oil or brine.
+The bulk of America's orphaned wells are thought to be in eastern states where the industry was born, and where more than 160 years later, it is not unheard of for landowners to find a hole in the ground or a pipe protruding from the earth that is leaking oil or brine.

-Pennsylvania, which is thought to have the most, plugged 18 orphaned wells in 2020, according to the IOGCC.
-In the same year, West Virginia, which has thousands of documented orphaned wells, plugged one.

 The federal infrastructure Bill that Congress approved last year will likely allow a chunk of these wells to be sealed, said Mr Ted Boettner, a senior researcher at the Ohio River Valley Institute, which studies energy in the eastern region where oil production began.

-However, he warned that in some states there aren't enough inspectors or financial requirements to keep drillers from continuing to walk away from their wells.
+However, he warned that in some states there are not enough inspectors or financial requirements to keep drillers from continuing to walk away from their wells.

-"This is just a drop, then, and the bonding coverage is so inadequate," Mr Boettner said.
+"This is just a drop... and the bonding coverage is so inadequate," Mr Boettner said.

-A McGill University study published last year ranked abandoned wells as the 10th greatest methane emitter in the United States, far below industries like cattle and natural gas production.
+A McGill University study published last year ranked abandoned wells as the 10th greatest methane emitter in the US, far below industries like cattle and natural gas production.

-But with President Joe Biden's administration trying to curb the country's emissions where it can, and as estimates of future damage by climate change grow increasingly dire, Mr Peltz characterised the plugging investment as a start.

-"If we have to give every slice of the pie, which we do, we have to get this slice of the pie," he said.